 It is not clear at what period the horn started to become an ”orchestral” instrument.
 There is an opera from 1639 and a ballet from 1664 with ”hunting scenes” build on natural tone series, but it is unknown whether they were played by horns, or by horn-imitating strings.
 It is true though that in 1705 in Hamburg Germany there were two Cor de Chasse in an orchestra, but otherwise the horn was definitely an outdoor instrument, and if they were used, it was not as part of the orchestra but in an ensemle, ony to give some ”hunting” atmosphere.
 In 1717 Lady Mary Wortley Montagu wrote a letter from Vienna to a friend describing a Carnaval: “The music was good if it was not because of this dreadful habit of mixing it with hunting horns, which was quite deafening”.

-Anyway, in this very year the horn got two prominent roles in two wellknown pieces of two famous composers: For the first time horns were used by Haendel in his Watermusic and Bach used two horns in his Brandenburger Concerto nr.
+Anyway, in this very year, 1717, the horn got two prominent roles in two wellknown pieces of two famous composers: For the first time horns were used by Haendel in his Watermusic and Bach used three horns in his Brandenburger Concerto nr.
 1. The first Horn concertos by Vivaldi date from this Baroque period and Telemann writes a series concertos for one, two and three horns.
 To be able to play these concertos, written in different pitches, horns were build in different seizes/lenghts – from the high C (C-alto) to the low C (C-basso).
-And finally in the beginning of the 18th century a smart system was develloped with extra tubes to lenghten or shorten the instrument, and with these it was possible to change the pitch of an instrument.
+The Viennese instrument maker Michael Leichnamschneider (1676 –after 1746) realized that by jointing in different extra metal hoops, known as “crooks” the overall length of metal tubing could be varied.
+And finally in the beginning of the 18th century a smart system was develloped with extra tubes to lenghten or shorten the instrument, and with these it was possible to change the pitch of the horn.

 In France the hunting horn was pitched in low D and in Germany in low Eb.